 Medication

-Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may also be required to help control the growth of bacteria that create toxins and cause periodontitis.
+Antibiotics or irrigation with antimicrobial agents, such as chemical solutions or mouth rinses, may also be necessary to help control the growth of bacteria that produce toxins and cause periodontitis.

 -